PATRIC3/p3_docs/docroot/common_tasks/gui_tasks.rst

 see :doc:`/tutorial/metagenomic_binning/metagenomic_binning`.
 Example input files for binning and their results can be found here: `Binning Example <https://patricbrc.org/workspace/public/PATRIC@patricbrc.org/PATRIC%20Workshop/Metagenome%20Binning/ICU%20Metagenome>`_.

-Annotate a New Genome and Compare it to Similar Genomes in PATRIC
+Annotate a New Genome and Compare it to Similar Genomes in BV_BRC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This combines several of the tasks listed elsewhere on this page.
 The
 Comprehensive Genome Analysis service takes either reads or contigs and
-creates a private genome integrated into the PATRIC database.
+creates a private genome integrated into the BV_BRC database.
 It also
 creates a web page describing the genome and places it into a phylogenetic
 tree.
 There is a tutorial on how to use this service
 :doc:`here </tutorial/comprehensive-genome-analysis/comprehensive-genome-analysis>`.